 Eight Key Changes of the GDPR

-The pressure is on for companies to meet numerous new GDPR compliance standards.
+The pressure is on for companies to meet numerous new compliance standards.

 And failing to comply can cost you.
-In fact, penalties can now reach £20M (this is new).
+In fact, penalties can now reach £20M (this is new under the GDPR).

 Don’t let a fine be your company’s ruin.

-Read on for the key takeaways of the new directive and a short GDPR compliance checklist of changes you need to make for the safety of your company, staff and users:
+Read on for the key takeaways of the GDPR and the changes you need to make for the safety of your company, staff and users: